jschaf/mccc/somalia/instability.md

 > Somalis to join Al-Shabaab have also drawn them to join street
 > gangs. [@undp-12-development, 2]

-The root cause for many of the problems is Somalia's poor investment in human development.
-Human development is equipping people with the "capabilities and opportunities they need to make choices to improve their lives."
-Somalia’s Human Development Index is among the lowest in the world, ranked at 165 of 170 countries. [@undp-12-development, *xviii*]

-"Over 70 percent of Somalis are under the age of 30; most face blocked transitions to adulthood due to multiple social, economic and political exclusions.
-These are related to clan and cultural affiliations, gender, age, illiteracy and poverty, among other factors.
-They have been reinforced by dominant social attitudes and prejudicial cultural practices, and perpetuated by violence.
-Exclusion limits capabilities and opportunities, and constricts the contributions of youth to peace building and development.
-It also dampens the natural energy and enthusiasm of youth, and systematically hinders their potential for positive advancement."
-[@undp-12-development, *xix*]
+The overarching problem faced by Somali youth is the difficult transition into adulthood.
+As over 70 percent of Somalis are under the age of 30, the problem is a serious one.
+The transition into adulthood is difficult because of "social, economic and political exclusions" that are related to "cultural affiliations, gender, age, illiteracy and poverty."
+The exclusion diminishes the opportunites available to youth and increases their frustration. [@undp-12-development, *xix*]  The frustration opens youth up to terrorist recruting messages.
+Al-Queda specifically targets "cultural disillusionment in a frustrated seeker (i.e., unfulfilled idealism)" as a factor in recruitment. [@daly-06-recruitment, 85]

 <!-- Conclusion -->